 Throughout the 17th century this “junior branch” of the family went on to multiply in and around Rothwell, much as their ancestors had done previously at Calverley.
 With their increasing wealth both sons and daughters were attractive marriage prospects to families from further afield.
 For instance in 1600 Robert’s son, William, took as his bride Elizabeth Cryer from Grantham whilst his younger sister, Barbara married into the Armytage family from Kirklees.

-Despite the turmoil Robert and Anne managed to survive and prosper and had a total of eight children, four boys and four girls.
+Despite the turmoil Robert and Anne had a total of eight children, four boys and four girls.
 We know more about them than previous generations because in 1642, as the Civil War unfolded, Robert, along with other landowners in the Rothwell area, was caught between the opposing factions of Cavaliers and Roundheads amongst the Yorkshire gentry.

 They came up with what became known as the Treaty of Rothwell.
 It’s summed up by its ninth article which reads: “It is agreed that a general amity be made betwixt all the gentry and others of this county of all former unkindnesses and differences that have been bred by these unhappy distinctions, and that we hereafter will be as one man to defend one another, according to the law, against all others, leaving all offences to be punished by the law of the land, and not by force and violence.”